Bonzo the Dog: Merchandise

 Bonzo was the source of inspiration for a major merchandise campaign.
 In the 1920s several bookstores, department stores, and toy stores were selling Bonzo merchandise.
-Merchandise was mass-produced and manufactured not only in Bonzo’s home country of England, but also in America, Austria, Belgium, Czechoslovakia, Denmark, France, Germany, Japan, and the Netherlands.
+Merchandise was mass-produced and manufactured not only in Bonzo's home country of England, but also in America, Austria, Belgium, Czechoslovakia, Denmark, France, Germany, Japan, and the Netherlands.

 Some of the major merchandising campaigns include: Dean and Son's annuals and other books, Valentine & Sons postcards (approximately 500), the Artisco series of plaster figures, badges and pins, celluloid figures, Chad Valley and Steiff stuffed toys, Cowan & McKay toffee tins, Royal Grafton China, Royal Worcester and Royal Doulton figures, German and Japanese produced ceramics and most recently The Richard Dennis China Collection.

 Impact

 A well-known dog breeder, Major J.E.
-Power, sought Studdy’s help and advice in attempting to produce a new breed of terrier inspired by Bonzo to be named the Bonzo Terrier.
+Power, sought Studdy's help and advice in attempting to produce a new breed of terrier inspired by Bonzo to be named the Bonzo Terrier.
 His attempts were a failure.

 The British rock group Bonzo Dog Doo-Dah Band and "Bonzo" brand dog food take their name from the eponymous terrier.

+In the novel “Busman’s Honeymoon” by Dorothy L. Sayers a Bonzo vase is mentioned.
+The vase is described as “So amusing, isn’t it, holding the flowers in his mouth like that, and his little pink waistcoat?”